khansam0430/movieboardsba/README.md

 Users will also be able to log in (for a future feature: and add movies to their watchlist).
 Users will also be able to add in movie recommendations from the Add Movies page as well.
 <br>
-  This Movie Board has 2 webpages that have CSS, HTML and Javascript completed.
+  This Movie Board has 3 webpages that have CSS, HTML and Javascript completed.
+Some specs include: using HTML 5, Javascript (functions, for loop, arrays, conditional statements, etc), and CSS with outside images, multiple different html tag, web fonts, drop down menu, regex validation in the log in page, inline external and internal CSS, etc.
   On the homepage, you will see a list of movies and their descriptions posted under their images.
   At the navbar, you will see a button for "Home" and a Button that says "Links".
   Upon hovering on the "Links" button, you will be able to select a Log in Page or an Add Movies page.